pschaeflein/BlogArticles/Calling Graph from Teams/article4.md

-# Calling the Microsoft Graph from your Teams application - Part 3: Calling Graph from a Teams tab
+# Calling the Microsoft Graph from your Teams application - Part 4: Calling Graph from a Teams bot or messaging extension

 Microsoft Teams applications almost always need to call the Graph API, yet it's not as easy as just calling a REST service.
 Most of the complexity has to do with getting an Azure AD access token, which is required on every Graph call to establish what, if anything, the caller is authorized to do.